Rodelinda (opera): A great hall

-Garibaldo taunts Eduige, telling her that now, since she has lost Grimoaldo, she has missed her chance to become queen.
+Garibaldo taunts Eduige, telling her that she has missed her chance to become queen.
 Eduige satirically congratulates Rodelinda, noting her sudden decision to betray her husband's memory and marry his usurper.
-Rodelinda reminds Eduige of who is queen.
 Eduige vows vengeance on Grimoaldo.
 Eduige departs and Grimoaldo enters.
-Rodelinda sets out her terms for marrying Grimoaldo: he must kill Flavio with his own hands in front of her.
+Rodelinda sets out her terms for marrying Grimoaldo: he must in her sight kill Flavio with his own hands.
 Grimoaldo, horrified, refuses.
-After Rodelinda leaves, Garibaldo encourages Grimoaldo to carry out the murder and take Rodelinda as his wife, but Grimoaldo rejects the advice.
-He says that Rodelinda's act of courage and determination has made him love her all the more, though he has now lost hope of ever winning her.
+After Rodelinda leaves, Garibaldo encourages Grimoaldo to carry out the murder, but he again refuses.
+He says that Rodelinda's act of courage and determination has made him love her all the more, though he has now lost hope of winning her.
 When the two advisors are alone, Unulfo asks Garibaldo how he could give a king such advice, and Garibaldo expounds his tyrannical perspective on the use of power (Aria: "Tirannia gliel diede il regno").

 A delightful prospect

-Bertarido approaches the palace grounds in disguise, where his sister Eduige recognizes his voice.
-Unolfo brings word of Rodelinda's fidelity – also gratifying for Eduige – and Eduige agrees to help Bertarido rescue his wife and son.
-Unolfo promises to pass a message to Rodelinda that her husband is still alive.
-Bertarido rejoices at the prospect of reunion.
+Bertarido approaches the palace grounds in disguise; his sister Eduige recognizes his voice.
+Unulfo brings word of Rodelinda's fidelity, and Eduige agrees to help Bertarido rescue his wife and son.
+Unulfo promises to pass a message to Rodelinda that her husband is still alive.
+Bertarido rejoices.